 "Pfleiderer is setting a good example," says Stefan Körzell.
 "I did not notice any dissatisfaction among the employees during my visit, nor did I hear anything like it.
 The company apparently succeeds well in ensuring a high level of satisfaction among its employees".
 For the trade unionist, this does not mean, however, that "Pfleiderer does not have to make an intensive effort to find new employees.
 The company competes with other companies.
 A good collective agreement can considerably strengthen this position."

 During his summer tour Stefan Körzell is on the road in several German states.
 He talks to employees, works councils, trade unionists, employers and politicians.
 He is concerned with the question of how work can be strengthened under the protection of collective agreements.
-But he is also interested in how sustainable a company operates - and the Baruth company can also score points here: "Pfleiderer works climate-neutrally.
+But he is also interested in how sustainably a company operates - and the Baruth company can also score points here: "Pfleiderer works climate-neutrally.
 That's very impressive."